Courses

 Prof. Marco Isceri, Attorney, Ph.D., Professor at LUMSA University.

-to be paid by bank transfer to: Lumsa Human Academy – Fondazione Luigia Tincani ETS Intesa San Paolo IBAN IT 72 W 03069 09606 100000 189585 (Purpose for payment, specify your surname and the title of the course).
+The registration fee should be paid by bank transfer based on the following information: Lumsa Human Academy – Fondazione Luigia Tincani ETS Intesa San Paolo IBAN IT 72 W 03069 09606 100000 189585 (Purpose for payment: specify your surname and the title of the course).

 Partnership